dx3mod/dx3mod/README.md

 <!-- ### Hi there 👋 -->

 Yo!
-My name'a Mikhail, I'm 21 y.o.
+My name's Mikhail, I'm 21 y.o.
 And now I live somewhere in the south.
 <!-- I live somewhere near Moscow. -->
 <!-- And now I am in an active search for a job....  -->